mayurprajapatii/Cf7-to-any-API/README.txt

 * Send data to multiple API
 * File input supported - Uploaded file will convert into BASE64 and send to API
 * Priority Support
+* Compatible with Multiline files upload for contact form 7 Plugin
 * Choose when to send data to API
 * Paid plugin customization support
 * Paid oauth 2.0 API Integration support

 == Supported CRM/API with PRO ==